sakunaharinda/agentv-app-study/data/Hospital.md

 ### Patient Data Access
 * Patients and personal representatives can view full medical records.
 * DLHCPs and LHCPs can view approved medical records.
-* ER personnel can view emergency medical records for emergency treatment.
 * LTs can view test results.
 * Medical records cannot be viewed either by LTs or administrators, to protect patient confidentiality.